-Wood moldings are beautiful.
-Suiting any architecture and decorative style, wood moldings can be used throughout the entire house, elevating ordinary rooms to the spectacular.
-The genial warmth and lustrous personality of wood paneling and architectural details distinguish your home, making it memorable.
+Hardwood moldings are beautiful.
+Suiting any architectural and decorative style, hardwood moldings can be used throughout the entire house, turning ordinary rooms into elevated, spectacular spaces.
+The genial warmth and lustrous personality of wood paneling and architectural details distinguish your home, making it memorable and unique.

 Wood details reveal our personalities as we decorate our homes with wood appointments.
-The detailing makes a room whole – from the crown moldings, to the stairs, and the floors under our feet – wood transforms a home from the ordinary to the extraordinary.
+The detailing makes a room whole – from the custom wood moldings to the stairs to the floors under our feet.
+Wood transforms a home from the ordinary to the extraordinary.

-We have a wide range of standard moldings and millwork profiles from which to choose.
-Custom designs and patterns are available–made to your specifications.
+We have a wide range of standard and custom wood moldings and millwork profiles to choose from.
+One-of-a-kind designs and patterns are available and can be made to your specifications.
 We can run most wood species in any of our profiles.
 Please contact us for more profile options.

 WOOD MOLDING & MILLWORK PROFILES